 Vertipedia has been designed from the outset to minimize the need for any specific training for users to either access or contribute to the database.
 Contributing to Vertipedia is more demanding but this is related more to the interpretation of external data before adding it to the database rather than any complexity with adding/editing data.
 A user guide is available from the Vertipedia team on request.
 We are always grateful for feedback on how to improve the user experience.

 The 'Find Resources' menu option is one of the most powerful features in Vertipedia.
-A user can construct simple, or complex, searches of all VFS resources and many high quality external resources (e.g. NASA documents, US patents).
-The VFS resources covered include Forum Proceedings, Vertiflite articles, VFS web pages and Journal articles.
+A user can construct simple, or more complex, searches (still being developed) of all VFS resources and many high quality external resources (e.g. NASA documents, US patents).
+The VFS resources covered include Forum Proceedings, Vertiflite articles, VFS web pages and Journal articles not normally available from other search engines.

 The search algorithm used is quite sophisticated and will return many results close to the requested search.